-What the Kanya Gurukul school in rural India, built by former Rotaract President Keertna's granfather, tries to do is to stand against this terrifying statistic, by educating and taking care of some 70 girls from the age of 5 to 18.
-The school helps them develop and grow in confidence, and accomplishes that with just two "teachers" who devote their hearts and souls to the young generation.
+What the Kanya Gurukul school in rural India, supported by former Rotaract President Keertna's granfather, tries to do is to stand against this terrifying statistic, by educating and taking care of some 70 girls from the age of 5 to 18.
+The school helps them develop and grow in confidence, and accomplishes that with just two "teachers" who devote their hearts and souls to the young girls.

-This is why the Rotaract Club is sending 2 students form St Andrews to teach and improve theEnglish speaking and IT skills of the girls over 4 week periods in the summer.
+This is why the Rotaract Club of St Andrews is sending another 2 students form St Andrews to teach and improve the English speaking and IT skills of the girls over a 4 week periods in the summer.

 Rotaract St Andrews, therefore, asks all our friends and simply those not indifferent to the fates of these girls, to spread the word and donate as much as you deem appropriate to this cause!
 We and the girls of the school will be indefinitely grateful for your contribution.

 more Keertna will talk of her life in India, her studies in St Andrews and the Rotaract project raising funds for a School for Abandoned Girls in India

 more Curry cooking demonstration by Tanushree followed by delicious meal